 You’ve decided to branch out on your own.
 Your business plan is solid and you’ve chosen how to trade.
 You’ve sorted your bank account, insurance is covered and you’ve registered with HMRC.
 You’ve got a swanky new office, your employees are due to get paid at the end of the month and everything feels pretty under control.
 But, rest on your laurels you mustn’t; you need to lay the groundwork for effective management of your accounts and tax.

 From getting to grips with your books and managing cash flow and from taking on an accountant to controlling costs, the more you can get ahead of the accounts and tax game now, the more longevity your business will have and the less stressed you’ll be in the weeks and months to come.

-Here, we look at some of the key components of managing accounts and tax you need to get a handle on.
+Here, Toby Ryland, corporate tax partner at HW Fisher & Company, looks at some of the key components of managing accounts and tax you need to get a handle on.